 Learning any instrument is hard work.
 There aren’t any instruments in the world that don’t require plenty of effort to master.
 However, some instruments are tougher work than others.
 In this article, we’re recognising the top 5 most difficult instruments to play.

-The violin is a commonly learnt instrument, so you may be surprised to see this here.
+The violin is a commonly learnt instrument, so you may be surprised to see this lying at the top of this list!
 While giving us some of the most beautiful sounds, the violin could very easily sound terribly painful when played incorrectly.

-One of the reasons why the violin is a tough nut to crack, is because it’s a fretless instrument.
+One of the reasons why the violin is an extremely tough nut to crack is that it’s a fretless instrument.
 Being fretless leaves players without a safety net, which means violin players need to make sure they are being extremely accurate to hit the notes they want.

-Plus, have you seen how violin players have to hold their instrument?
-While it offers amazing dramatics, it’s no surprise that violin players face the risk of Fiddler’s neck, neck strain, and other conditions (so do take good care of yourself!)
+Plus, have you seen how violin players have to hold their instruments?
+While it offers amazing dramatics, it’s no surprise that violin players face the risk of Fiddler’s neck, neck strain, and other conditions. (so do take good care of yourself!)
+Fair enough that it stays at the top spot on our list of the most difficult instruments to play.

 It has a pretty intense learning curve.
 Being able to make any sound come out o the French horn as a beginner, is a challenge in itself.
 Only after managing to make a sound, then will you be able to try make this sound accurate.
 That too, is a series of challenges!